Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 Not every Voyager customer has the same legal options.
 Your potential claims depend on several factors:

-- Which products you used: Earn Account holders may have securities law claims that simple trading account holders do not.
+• Which products you used: Earn Account or VGX-related claims may raise securities-law issues that simple trading account claims may not.

 Understanding Time Limits on Claims